DBE-KT22: A Knowledge Tracing Dataset Based on Online Student Evaluation: Introduction

-Figure~\ref{fig:kt_gmodel} shows that the KT problem is a challenging one that involves a hierarchical dynamical system that consists of two levels including the individual proficiency states of KCs and the overall student's knowledge state.
-Early attempts that aimed at addressing the KT problem are dated back to three decades ago, where Bayesian inference methods were used to predict the likelihood of correctly answering a new question given the previous answering sequence~\cite{corbett1994knowledge}.
-Recently, deep learning approaches~\cite{piech2015deep,Going16} have showed a promising potential in addressing the KT problem due to the representation capacity of deep neural networks and the use of advanced sequence modelling techniques such as differential associative memory~\cite{zhang2017dynamic,SKVMN} to capture long-term dynamics in the exercise answering sequence, graph neural networks~\cite{TongLHHCLM020,GIKT20,GKT19,abdelrahman2021deep} for incorporating relationships among learning concepts and questions, and attention~\cite{pandey2020rkt, SAKT19, AKT20, SAINT20} for focusing on relevant questions in the previous answering sequence.
+Figure~\ref{fig:kt_gmodel} shows that the KT problem is a challenging one that involves a hierarchical dynamical system that consists of two levels, including the individual proficiency states of KCs and the overall student's knowledge state.
+Early attempts to address the KT problem date back to three decades ago, where Bayesian inference methods were used to predict the likelihood of correctly answering a new question given the previous answering sequence~\cite{corbett1994knowledge}.
+Recently, deep learning approaches~\cite{piech2015deep,Going16} have shown a promising potential in addressing the KT problem due to the representation capacity of deep neural networks and the use of advanced sequence modeling techniques such as differential associative memory~\cite{zhang2017dynamic, SKVMN} to capture long-term dynamics in the exercise answering sequence, graph neural networks~\cite{TongLHHCLM020, GIKT20, GKT19, abdelrahman2021deep} for incorporating relationships among learning concepts and questions, and attention~\cite{pandey2020rkt, SAKT19, AKT20, SAINT20} for focusing on relevant questions in the previous answering sequence.
 The performance of deep neural models is significantly impacted by the volume and quality of available training data; thus, there is a need for datasets that could reflect the realistic dynamics in the online learning processes.

 Despite of the availability of relevant KT datasets~\cite{feng2009addressing,STATICS2011,Junyi,piech2015deep,EDNET2020ednet,kdd2010}, there are limitations that burden the use of these datasets in evaluating advanced deep KT models including (1) missing text data for question tags and description text for the involved learning concepts, which limits the use of advances in deep language models that could find an effective question embedding representation, (2) missing ground-truth on the relationships among learning concepts, which could be used by deep graph neural networks to incorporate the influence between learning concepts when updating the knowledge state, (3) missing ground-truth on question difficulty, which could provide an auxiliary signal when predicting the likelihood of correct answer, (4) lack of data for advanced student groups such as undergraduate and graduate students as the majority of datasets were collected from school-grade students, (5) lack of insights on the student's uncertainty while answering a given question, which could provide features to quantify the likelihood of important answer aspects such as forgetting, guessing, or slip (i.e., mistaken answer).